syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 ### Split by placeholder text

-The following examples show how to split a Word document using the placeholder text.
+The following code example illustrates how to split the Word document using the placeholder text.

 {% tabs %}
 {% highlight c# %}